-You are undoubtedly familiar with breast cancer and lung cancer and prostate cancer, which tend to get more coverage than other diseases because of their high incidence rate or high mortality rate.
+You are undoubtedly familiar with breast cancer, lung cancer, and prostate cancer, which tend to get more coverage than other diseases because of their high incidence rate or low cancer survival rates.
 However, how much do you know about a disease that kills one person every day and that is often not detected until it has moved into the later stages?

-That disease is oral cancer, and it’s a serious problem in the United States.
-More than 43,000 people will be diagnosed with oral cancer this year, and about 43 percent will die from it within five years of diagnosis.
+That disease is oral cancer, also called mouth cancer, and it’s a serious problem in the United States.
+As of 2023, more than 54,540 people have been diagnosed with oral cancer, and the National Cancer Institute (NCI) estimates 11,580 people will die from this disease.
 This is an unusually high death rate.

 The best way to combat oral cancer, then, is to be proactive by keeping a vigilant watch for symptoms, getting regular screenings for oral cancer by your dentist, and staying abreast of the best treatment methods.

 At AZ Family Dental, we want to help protect you and your family from this serious disease.
-We’ve compiled a primer on oral cancer to help our patients from greater Phoenix, Arizona learn what to look out for and what precautions to take to avoid the disease.
-Read on to find out:
+We’ve compiled a primer on oral cancer to help our patients from greater Phoenix, Arizona, learn what to look out for and what precautions to take to avoid the disease.
+In this blog, we will look at the following: